Last Updated on by

 Tire of dealing with gas or extension cords?
 A battery powered blower may be your best option.

 If you are a homeowner and looking for a leaf blower, there is a good chance a cordless model will fit the bill.
-They are convenient, good for the environment and just as capable as gas or electric powered blowers…especially now with the lithium-ion models.
+They are convenient, good for the environment and just as capable as gas or electric powered models…especially now with brushless

 There are dozens of different leaf blower brands and models on the market, and the process of determining which one is right for you can be overwhelming.
-I have streamlined this process for you by providing comprehensive reviews for the market’s top selling cordless leaf blowers.
+I have streamlined this process for you by providing comprehensive research for the market’s

 Quick Look: Here are the best cordless leaf blowers in 2019